How to Spark Engagement with Unofficial Starts

-This week’s Facilitator Tips episode explores the enormous benefits of introducing an ‘unofficial start’ to invite engagement, fun and interaction before your program has officially begun.
+This week’s Facilitator Tips episode explores the enormous benefits of introducing an ‘unofficial start’ to spark engagement, fun and interaction before your program officially begins.

 << Go to Episode 42 Go to Episode 44 >>